Sega Ikebukuro GiGO

 |Sega Ikebukuro GiGO|

-Ikebukuro GiGO is one of Sega's flagship indoor arcades, being one of several housed in the Akirabara district of Tokyo.
-While it used to identify itself with other GiGO venues as large, inner-city arcades, in recent years the GiGO branding has been dropped in favour of the generic "Sega" look seen across many converted Sega Worlds and Club Segas.
+Opened in July 1993, Ikebukuro GiGO was the second GiGO venue after Roppongi GiGO, becoming one of the flagship amusement venues affiliated with Sega.
+Originally identifying itself with the other GiGO venues as a large, inner-city tourist entertainment venue, the physical branding has since been dropped in favour of the generic "Sega" look, also seen across many converted Sega Worlds and Club Segas.
 For the time being, however, the site still officially calls itself Ikebukuro GiGO.

 - Manx TT Super Bike (Model 2 version) (1995) — Special Thanks (as Ikebukuro Gigo Staff)